Michael-Jhatro/demos_and_templates/README.md

 # Check out the make file for some commands to get you started

+If you use this as a template you will need to rename the project in two places
+1. pyproject.toml
+2. Makefile

 The two main ones you may want are:

 `make start`